codeforamerica/sqs-entity-resolution/README.md

 `LOG_LEVEL` is optional; defaults to `INFO`.

+`MAX_REDO_ATTEMPTS` (defaults to 20): It's possible that Senzing's `process_redo_record` might raise an `SzRetryableError`; this variable sets the max attempts the redoer will make to redo a particular record (if/when this particular error keeps getting raised) before moving on to the next record.

 You can view information about files in the LocalStack S3 bucket by visiting this URL: